Brazilian prosecutors sue Maersk, seek to freeze $200 million

 “We take these allegations very seriously and remain committed to cooperating with the authorities during the investigation as well as running our business in compliance with anti-corruption laws in all operating locations,” Maersk said in an emailed statement.

+Petrobras said it has been recognized by Brazilian authorities as the victim of an array of corruption schemes uncovered by prosecutors in recent years.
+It said it is assisting prosecutors with dozens of civil and criminal cases.

-The civil lawsuit is the latest chapter in the epic Brazilian corruption investigation known as Car Wash.
-Initiated in 2014, the probe has implicated politicians and businesspersons in Latin America and beyond, who until recent years were thought untouchable.
+The civil lawsuit is the latest chapter in the sweeping corruption investigation known as Car Wash.
+Initiated in 2014, the probe has snared scores of politicians and business leaders in Latin America and beyond.

 Recent phases of the probe have taken aim at multinational companies based outside Brazil.